loning/the-phys/docs/psi-structum/book-1-collapse-ontology/part-04-quantum-gravity/chapter-051-black-hole-maximal-collapse.md

 ---
-title: "Chapter 051: Maximal Collapse = Density Concentration"
+title: "Chapter 051: Black Hole = Maximal Collapse"
 sidebar_label: "051.
-Maximal Collapse"
+Black Hole Maximal Collapse"
 ---

-# Chapter 051: Maximal Collapse = Density Concentration
+# Chapter 051: Black Hole = Maximal Collapse

-*Maximal collapse represents the mathematical limit where density concentration achieves its theoretical maximum while maintaining consistency with ψ = ψ(ψ).
-It represents the boundary where collapse approaches singular mathematical values.*
+*Black holes represent the ultimate endpoint of gravitational collapse - regions where matter and energy collapse to such extreme density that spacetime itself becomes infinitely curved.
+They are the universe's most perfect realization of maximal collapse, where ψ = ψ(ψ) reaches its most concentrated form.*

 ## 51.1 The Maximal Collapse Principle